Research - clinical trials for acute lymphoblastic leukaemia

 Blood and tumour samples

-When you are diagnosed with ALL, many blood and bone marrow samples may be taken.
-You may be asked for your permission to use some of those samples for research.
-If you’re taking part in a trial you may also be asked to give other samples which can be frozen and stored for future use when new research techniques become available.
-These samples will have your name removed from them so you can’t be identified.
+Blood and bone marrow samples may be taken to help make the right diagnosis.
+You may be asked for your permission to use some of your samples for research into cancer.
+If you take part in a trial you may also give other samples, which may be frozen and stored for future use when new research techniques become available.
+Your name will be removed from the samples so you can’t be identified.

 The research may be carried out at the hospital where you are treated, or at another one.
 This type of research takes a long time, and results may not be available for many years.
-The samples will, however, be used to increase knowledge about the causes of leukaemia and its treatment.
-This research will, hopefully, improve the outlook for future patients.
+The samples will be used to increase knowledge about the causes of cancer and its treatment.
+This will hopefully improve the outlook for future patients.